-Conquer Dental Fears With Dental Sedation In Timonium
+Conquer Dental Fears With Sedation Dentistry

-Nitrous Oxide Sedation in Timonium
+Laughing Gas Sedation in Timonium

-This inhaled sedative is also sometimes called laughing gas, at it tends to make the patient feel somewhat giddy and euphoric, though not “out of it.”
-Nitrous oxide is delivered in constant flow through a comfortable nasal mask, adjusted as needed throughout treatment.
+This inhaled sedative is often called laughing gas, as it tends to make you feel somewhat giddy and euphoric, though not “out of it.”
+Laughing gas is delivered in a constant flow through a comfortable nasal mask, adjusted as needed throughout treatment.

-Oral Conscious Sedation for Our Patients From Towson and Pikesville
+Oral Conscious Sedation for Our Patients

 The sedative causes the central nervous system to slow down enough to promote calm, relaxed feelings.
-Similar to nitrous oxide, an oral sedative will allow the patient to remain conscious during treatment, but without stress or anxiety.
+Similar to laughing gas, an oral sedative will allow you to remain conscious during treatment, but without stress or anxiety.
 Because oral sedatives remain in the system for several hours, it is necessary to have transportation to and from dental appointments.

 Our Maryland patients are seen in our nearby PA office because we prefer to have an anesthesiologist perform moderate to deep sedation procedures with us.
 It has become the standard of care that deep sedation be monitored by a separate provider and we feel strongly that this is best for you.